 Try to find any mention of "66 of 666 seals" in Revelation.

-Recently they had Castiel scold the boys for believing that the Antichrist will be the son of Satan.
+They had Castiel scold the boys for believing that the Antichrist will be the son of Satan.
 "Your Bible gets more wrong than it does right," he explains.
 Except... the Bible never describes the Devil having any children.
-You think an angel would know better.
-However, it was a popular piece of Christian folklore that the Devil fathered children with human women, but not official doctrine, which is likely where this idea comes from.
+You'd think an angel would know better (however, it was a popular piece of Christian folklore that the Devil fathered children with human women, but not official doctrine, which is likely where this idea comes from).

 Samhain, that demon in "It's the Great Pumpkin, Sam Winchester".
-Samhain is actually the Celtic Sabbath that falls on Halloween, and it's pronounced SOW-EHN, not SAM HANE.
-Please, if you're going to insult every Celtic witch out there, at least do it right, and it becomes even more obvious when you realise that "Samhain" is also the Irish word for "November", so it wouldn't exactly be difficult to check the pronunciation...
+Samhain is actually the Celtic Sabbath that falls on Halloween, and it's pronounced SOW-EHN, not SAM-HANE.
+Please, if you're going to insult every Celtic witch out there, at least do it right, and it becomes even more obvious when you realize that "Samhain" is also the Irish word for "November", so it wouldn't exactly be difficult to check the pronunciation...

 A similar mispronunciation with the ghost of Halloween in The Real Ghostbusters, although that may possibly be deliberate.

 According to Supernatural, if an angel falls from grace they become human, but according to Christian theology if an angel falls from grace then they become a demon.
 Hence the term "fallen angel".
-This is probably down to a certain film in which an angel falls in love with a woman and becomes human by, er, jumping off a roof.
+This is probably down to a certain film in which an angel falls in love with a woman and becomes human by, er, jumping from a building.